KarolinaSosinska/Portfolio/README.md

 # About me :point_down:

-My name is Karolina, and I'm in the second year of my computer studies.
-Python :snake: is my primary programming language,</br> although I also have some expertise with C#.
+My name is Karolina, and I'm in the second year of my computer science.
+Python 🐍 is my primary programming language, although I also have some expertise with C#.
-I took a 7-week beginning course on the construction of automated tests</br> to broaden my knowledge and gain expertise.</br> I'm now working on improving my programming skills as well as my knowledge of database systems and data visualization.</br> I have experience with PostgresSQL, SQLite, and MySQL.
-In my spare time, I'll go for a long walk, make some wonderful pasta,</br>
+I took a 7-week beginning course on the construction of automated tests to broaden my knowledge and gain expertise.
-and conquer my fears through aerial hoop training.
+I'm now working on improving my programming skills as well as develop my interest in data storytelling  through the use of relational databases and data visualization tools.
+I have experience with PostgresSQL, MySQL and SQLite.
+I spend the most of my leisure time pursuing my passion for air acrobatics.
 Some of my projects and the materials that I use are listed below.
 <br>
 <br>
 <br>